 Many genes have large numbers of annotations, making it difficult to get a quick overview of a gene function, or the functions of gene sets.
 The GO ribbon is specifically designed to help users visualize and explore the functions of a gene and was developed as a lightweight, reusable widget that can be embedded in any website, and retrieves data directly from the GO resource via API.

-The GO Ribbon is currently integrated in the Alliance of Genome Resources and work is underway for further integration in several projects.
+The GO Ribbon is also integrated in the Alliance of Genome Resources and work is underway for further integration in several projects.

 Explore co-annotations with the GO Term Matrix